 A 2006 study confirmed the risk of gynecomastia in boys and adolescent males with Risperdal use and also showed evidence Risperdal triggers early breast development in young female users.
 The drug was also shown to cause lactation in girls, boys with gynecomastia, and in women who were not pregnant or nursing.
 A 2007 report in the Wall Street Journal reported up to 70% of children with gynecomastia developed the disorder because of Risperdal use.

 In addition to the health side effect associated with Risperdal, Janssen has also been accused of using inappropriate marketing techniques to promote Risperdal.
 Lawsuits claim the drug was marketed for unapproved uses in children and adults, including for the treatment of ADHD, chemical restraint, and schizoaffective disorder.
 It should be noted that it is legal for doctors to prescribe medications for off-label, unapproved uses, but it is illegal for drug manufacturers to promote or market the drug for such uses.

-Possible harm caused from the misuse of the drug dates back to 2001, and Janssen and parent company, Johnson & Johnson have already paid more than $5 billion in settlements and fines for inappropriate marketing and use.
+Possible harm caused from the misuse of the drug dates back to 2001, and Janssen and its parent company, Johnson & Johnson, have already paid more than $5 billion in settlements and fines for inappropriate marketing and use.